MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: Conclusions

 \section{Conclusions}

-In this paper, we introduce \our{}, a method that effectively overcomes the drawbacks of Gaussian Splatting (GS) by transforming it into a mesh-like structure, permitting its integration with ray tracing techniques.
-This adaptation enhances rendering quality by utilizing ray tracing's benefits, such as improved lighting, shadows, and reflections.
-Our approach offers an immediate, practical solution and promises further enhancement through the \our{} optimization algorithm.
-The findings from an extensive experimental study corroborate the efficacy and adaptability of our technique, validating its wide applicability across diverse datasets.
-Notably, \our{}, despite its distinct mesh-based representation, has exhibited the capacity to render photorealistic scenes, attaining visual quality that is comparable to (or even surpassing) that of Gaussian Splatting techniques.
-The elimination of floaters and the refinement of structural details post-optimization further underscore its aptitude to balance geometric accuracy with rendering fidelity.
-These qualities reinforce the potential of our approach as a robust alternative for high-quality rendering in computer graphics and image processing.
+In this paper, we present \our{}, a method that addresses the limitations of GS by transforming it into a mesh-like structure compatible with ray tracing.
+This enables enhanced rendering with improved lighting, shadows, and reflections. \our{} provides an efficient and practical solution that can be further refined through our optimization algorithm.
+Extensive experiments confirm its effectiveness and versatility across diverse datasets.
+Despite using a mesh-based representation, \our{} achieves photorealistic quality that is comparable to or better than GS, eliminating floaters and refining structural details.
+These results highlight \our{} as a strong alternative for high-quality rendering in computer graphics.